 supporting mothers and babies and babies

 with developmental delay.
 His ‘ten step’ programme seeks to

 alleviate birth trauma and limit the effects of physical

 and floppiness) which are associated with birth and

-inter-uterine trauma and conditions like Prada Willi and
+inter-uterine trauma and conditions like Prader Willi and

 Cerebral Palsy and others (Unknown).
 Peter channels years of Yoga practice as a wonderful addition to the practical side of

 A Ten Step Plan to Reduce Infant Disabilities

 This program is devoted specifically to assist babies and young children who are developmentally delayed and mothers and fathers who have reason to believe that their baby may be developmentally delayed.